poissonconsulting/ypr/tests/testthat/_snaps/populations.md

     q:     0.1
     RPR:   1

-# ypr_populations creates populations with 2 elements even when parameters same if not expand
+# ypr_populations creates populations with 1 element when parameters same if expand

     tmax:  20
     k:     0.15